 At Wallington High School for Girls, assessments are carried out by an appropriately qualified assessor(s) appointed by the Head of Centre in accordance with the JCQ requirements.
 At the point an assessor is engaged evidence of the assessor's qualification is obtained and checked against current requirements (AA 7.3); this process is carried out prior to the assessor undertaking any assessment of a candidate (AA 7.3).
-A photocopy of the assessor's certificate(s) (or other appropriate registration) is kept on file (AA 7.3, 7.4).
-When requested the evidence will be presented to the JCQ Centre Inspector by the SENDCo.
+Evidence of successful completion of a post- graduate course in individual specialist assessment at or equivalent to Level 7 or a printout of a screenshot of HCPC or SASC registration is held on file for inspection purposes to evidence that the assessor(s) is/ are suitably qualified (AA 7.3, 7.4)